From our Free Quilt Block Patterns Library

 If you'd prefer to skip the paperpiecing altogether, check out the Weathervane quilt block.
 Same basic design—just no paperpiecing!

 Rise and shine!
-Morning has come.
+Morning has broken.

 I switch between two different presser feet—an open toe applique foot and my favorite quarter inch foot with a guide—as each is best for its particular job.